 Hope for the chain-reaction upgrade

-A lot about your upgrade depends on the boat.
-Some boats have mostly lower end rooms and not many suites so your chances of getting an upgrade are not as good.
-A lot of newer boats like the Oasis of the Seas are so huge that they are loaded with deluxe rooms and it’s hard to find a bad room.
+A lot about your upgrade depends on the ship.
+Some ships have mostly lower end rooms and not many suites so your chances of getting an upgrade are not as good.
+A lot of newer ships like the Harmony of the Seas are so huge that they are loaded with deluxe rooms and it’s hard to find a bad room.

 Go cruising more often

 If you are a frequent cruiser you will have a better chance of getting an upgrade.
 Certain cruise lines have clubs you can join and they like to prefer these loyal cruisers for upgrades.

 Go for the TBA upgrade